howl-editor/howl/site/source/doc/api/ui/list_buffer.md

 - `explain`: _[optional]_ A callable object used for providing highlighting information.
 The object is invoked with the search text and the full text of the list item's line.
-It should return a list of highlight segments. eEach segment is expected to itself be a list of two numbers: The first number should indicate the start position of the highlight, and the second number the number of characters to highlight.
+It should return a list of highlight segments.
+Each segment is expected to itself be a list of two numbers: The first number should indicate the start position of the highlight, and the second number the number of characters to highlight.